-Check that the top of the brake pedal in its rest position is slightly (about 2 mm or $\frac{1}{10}$ in) lower than the footrest.
+Check that the top of the brake pedal in its rest position is 20~30 mm (%~1% in) lower than the upper surface of the right front footrest.
 To adjust pedal position, loosen the lock nut, turn the adjusting bolt, and tighten the lock nut.